mhammond/pywin32/adodbapi/readme.txt

 * Supports user-definable system-to-Python data conversion functions (selected by ADO data type, or by column)

 Prerequisites:
-* C Python 2.7 or 3.5 or higher
+* C Python 3.6 or higher
  and pywin32 (Mark Hammond's python for windows extensions.)

 Installation:
 * (C-Python on Windows): Install pywin32 ("pip install pywin32") which includes adodbapi.
+* (IronPython on Windows): Download adodbapi from http://sf.net/projects/adodbapi.
+Unpack the zip.

 NOTE: ...........
 If you do not like the new default operation of returning Numeric columns as decimal.Decimal,